Kakamega County

 Kakamega County is a county in the former Western Province of Kenya.
 It borders Vihiga County to the South, Siaya County to the West, Bungoma and Trans Nzoia counties to the North and Nandi, and Uasin Gishu counties to the East.
-Its capital and largest town is Kakamega town.
+Its capital and largest town is Kakamega.
 The county has a population of 1,867,579, and an area of 3,033.8 km^{2}.

 Physical and topical features

 Kakamega County has an altitude ranging from 1,240 metres to 2,000 metres above sea level.
 The southern part of the county is hilly and made of granites which raises it 1950m above sea level.
 The Nandi Escarpment is a key feature on the eastern border of the county with steep cliffs rising from 1700m to 2000m.
 The county is also endowed with a number of hills like Misango, Imanga, Eregi, Butieri, Sikhokhochole, Mawe Tatu, Lirhanda, Kiming’ini hills among others.